xyproto/orbiton/README.md

 ## Known issues

 * Using `tmux` and resizing the terminal emulator window may trigger text rendering issues.
 Try pressing `esc` to redraw the text.
 * For some terminal emulators, if `o` is busy performing an operation, pressing `ctrl-s` may lock the terminal.
 Some terminal emulators, like `konsole`, can be configured to turn off this behavior.
 Press `ctrl-q` to unlock the terminal again (together with the unfortunate risk of quitting `o`).
-You can also use the `ctrl-o` menu for saving and quitting.
+To help sidestep this altogether, the `ctrl-o` menu can also be used for saving and quitting.
 * Some unicode runes may disrupt the text flow.
 This is generally not a problem for editing code and configuration files, but may be an issue when editing files that contains text in many languages.
 * `o` may have issues with large files (of several MB+).
 For normal text files or source code files, this is a non-issue.
-* Using backspace near the end of lines that are longer than the terminal width may cause the cursor to jump.
+* Pressing backspace near the end of lines that are longer than the terminal width may cause the cursor to jump.
 * Middle-click pasting (instead of pasting with `ctrl-v`) may only paste the first character.
 * The smart indentation is not always smart.